thecowan/wallpanel-android/README.md

     mjpeg_url: http://192.168.1.1:2971/camera/stream
 ```

-## MQTT and HTTP Remote Control
+## MQTT and HTTP Commands
-You can control the app remotely via MQTT or HTTP (REST).
+Interact and control the application and device remotely using either MQTT or HTTP (REST) commands, including using your device as an announcer with Google Text-To-Speach.

 ### Commands
 Key | Value | Example Payload | Description